istio/istio.io/content/en/news/security/istio-security-2021-002/index.md

 {{< security_bulletin >}}

-Upgrading from Istio versions 1.5 and prior, to 1.6 and later, may result in misconfigured access control:
+Upgrading from Istio versions 1.5 and prior, to 1.6 and later, may result in access control bypass:

 - **Incorrect gateway ports on authorization policies on upgrades**: In Istio versions 1.6 and later, the default container ports for Istio ingress